Table of contents[Show/Hide]

 Destiny provides the circulation component for the Libraries and serves as the Online Public Access Catalogue (OPAC).

-A bar-code system is utilized for the circulation of all library items.
-Bar-coded picture ID cards are issued to current students, faculty, staff and parents/guardians (as requested).
+A barcode system is utilized for the circulation of all library items.
+School-issued ID cards are used to checkout library resources.

 Library books are checked out to students and community members for two weeks and can be renewed as necessary.
 Faculty may borrow materials for the academic year.
 They are encouraged to return items as early as they are finished with them; all materials must be returned by the end of the academic year.